ideafast/middleware-services/README.md

 ### Deploying

-To deploy the middleware we use Docker, which can be run locally:
+To deploy the middleware we use Docker based on one image:

     docker build -t middleware .